davorg-cpan/perlanet/in/index.html.md

 Copyright (C) 2008-2018 by Magnum Solutions Ltd.

-This progam library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.10.0 or, at your option, any later version of Perl 5 you may have available.
+This program library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.10.0 or, at your option, any later version of Perl 5 you may have available.